Azure-Samples/azure-search-openai-demo-java/README.md

 <details>
 <summary>How can we upload additional PDFs without redeploying everything?</summary>

 To upload more PDFs, put them in the data/ folder and run `./scripts/prepdocs.sh` or `./scripts/prepdocs.ps1`.
 To avoid reuploading existing docs, move them out of the data folder.
-You could also implement checks to see whats been uploaded before; our code doesn't yet have such checks.
+You could also implement checks to see what's been uploaded before; our code doesn't yet have such checks.
 </details>

 ### Troubleshooting